rehierl/node-tree-outliner/about-sequences.md

 ```

 In order to produce the outline for a document, the algorithm needs to execute
-certain operations depending on the node being entered or exited.
+certain operations depending on which node is being entered or exited.

 <!-- ======================================================================= -->
 ## Node sequences

-The tree traversal pseudocode fragment can be used to produce a sequence of
+The above tree traversal fragment can be used to produce a sequence of nodes that
-nodes that contains the nodes of a document in the order in which these nodes
+contains the nodes of a document in the order in which these nodes are entered:
-are entered:

 ```
-sequenceOf(root) begin
+nodeSequenceOf(root) begin
   sequence = new Array()

   onEnter(node) begin